vkorotkine/certifiable_uda_loc/README.md

 <!-- The published article may be found [here](https://ieeexplore.ieee.org/document/10607873), -->
-The arXiv article may be found [TODO](TODO).
+The arXiv article may be found [here](https://arxiv.org/abs/2504.08547).
 The arXiv version also contains the supplementary material.
 ## Getting Started
 This code was developed with Python 3.8.10.